Wait, before we talk about why, what does “sleeping through the night” actually mean?

 A wake window starts when you pick your baby up out of her crib and ends when you lay her back down in her crib.

 Your baby’s awake time during the day can affect the quality and length of her sleep at night.
+Wake windows that are too short or too long can both cause night wakings.
+Ensuring your wake window is within the age-appropriate range helps sets your nights up for success.
 Each month, we want to gradually add a bit more awake time to set your baby up for restorative naps and successful nights.
-Read this blog post to see sample daily schedules for babies 5-25 months old.
+Be sure to check out these sample daily schedules for babies 5-25 months old.